Stonesjtu/go-docker/README.md

 ## Plugins

 Tool support plugins for Authorization, Scheduling and Execution.
 A few ones are provided but it is easy to create new one, following existing ones using Yapsy.

 To create a new plugin, create a xx.yapsy-plugin file and a xx.py file following Yapsy convention.
 In xx.py you should extend one of the available interfaces according to plugin goal (iExecutorPlugin.py, iAuthPlugin.py, iSchedulerPlugin.py).

 * iScheduler plugins look at pending jobs and basically reorder them according to their scheduling strategy.
 * iExecutor execute the job and checks its status
-* iAuth is used for the web interface, to authenticate a user (ldap bind for example), get some user information (uidnumber, home directory...) and ACLs (which volumes can be mounted for this user request for example).
+* iAuth is used by the web interface, to authenticate a user (ldap bind for example), get some user information (uidnumber, home directory...) and ACLs (which volumes can be mounted for this user request for example).

 Available plugins are: